The Treasures of Satan

-Les Trésors de Satan, released in the United States as The Treasures of Satan and in Britain as The Devil's Money Bags, is a 1902 French short silent film directed by Georges Méliès.
+Les Trésors de Satan, released in the United States as The Treasures of Satan and in Britain as The Devil's Money Bags, is a 1902 French silent trick film directed by Georges Méliès.
 It was released by Méliès's Star Film Company and is numbered 413–414 in its catalogs.

 Plot

 In a room in a medieval castle, Satan examines six money bags, and then locks them in a large chest.
 A blond man, creeping into the room on his hands and knees, jumps towards the table where he expects to find the money bags.
 Realizing the money is in the chest, he forces it open, but the lid slams down on his fingers.
 When he opens it again, the money bags are jumping and frolicking of their own accord.
 The man slams the lid down and sits on it, but he falls off when six young women in devilish outfits emerge one by one from the chest.
 They transform the money bags into spears and chase the man around the room; when the man tries to take refuge in the chest, it magically changes position.
 The women disappear, but the chest itself comes to life before transforming into a demon and tormenting the man.
 Satan and the demon throw the man in the safe, and they and the women dance around it as fire and smoke issue from it.
 Finally, the safe explodes to reveal the original money bags, safe and sound.